zzonyo/trust-docs-test/source/index.html.md

 ### Q4：What is the difference between two WebSocket topic 'orders.\$symbol' and 'orders.\$symbol.update'?
 A： Below are the difference:

-1) The topic `order.$symbol` is the legacy version, which will be no longer supported in the near future.
+1、The topic `order.$symbol` is the legacy version, which will be no longer supported in the near future.
 It is strongly recommended to subscribe topic `orders.$symbol.update` instead for getting order updates.

-2) The update message sequence of `orders.$symbol.update` strictly follows transaction time, with lower latency.
+2、The update message sequence of `orders.$symbol.update` strictly follows transaction time, with lower latency.

-3) In order to reduce latency, the topic `orders.$symbol.update` doesn't include original order details and transaction fee etc. If you require the original order information or transaction fee details, you may query to corresponding REST API endpoint.
+3、In order to reduce latency, the topic `orders.$symbol.update` doesn't include original order details and transaction fee etc. If you require the original order information or transaction fee details, you may query to corresponding REST API endpoint.

 ### Q5：Why I got insufficient balance error while placing an order just after a successful order matching?
 A：The time order matching update being sent down, the clearing service of that order may be still in progress at backend.
 Suggest to follow either of below to ensure a successful order submission:

-1) Subscribe to WebSocket topic `accounts` for getting account balance moves to ensure the completion of asset clearing.
+1、Subscribe to WebSocket topic `accounts` for getting account balance moves to ensure the completion of asset clearing.

-2) Check account balance from REST endpoint to ensure sufficient available balance for the next order submission.
+2、Check account balance from REST endpoint to ensure sufficient available balance for the next order submission.

-3) Leave sufficient balance in your account.
+3、Leave sufficient balance in your account.

 ### Q6: What is the difference between 'filled-fees' and 'filled-points' in match result?
 A: Transaction fee can be paid from either of below.

-1) filled-fees: Filled-fee is also called transaction fee.
+1、filled-fees: Filled-fee is also called transaction fee.
 It's charged from your income currency from the transaction.
 For example, if your purchase order of BTC/USDT got matched，the transaction fee will be based on BTC.

-2) filled-points: If user enabled transaction fee deduction, the fee should be charged from either HT or Point.
+2、filled-points: If user enabled transaction fee deduction, the fee should be charged from either HT or Point.
 User could refer to field `fee-deduct-currency` to get the exact deduction type of the transaction.

 ### Q7: What is the difference between 'match-id' and 'trade-id' in matching result?
 A: The `match-id` is the identity for order matching, while the `trade-id` is the unique identifier for each trade.
 One `match-id` may be correlated with multiple `trade-id`, or no `trade-id`(if the order is cancelled).
 For example, if a taker's order got matched with 3 maker's orders at the same time, it generates 3 trade IDs but only one match ID.